rl-institut/django-oemof/README.md

 ## Requirements

+- `oemof.tabular` has to be installed
-CBC solver has to be installed.
+- CBC solver has to be installed.
 Install it via (conda):
 ```
 conda install -c conda-forge coincbc
 ```